vestrel00/contacts-android/docs/entities/sync-contact-data.md

 thing that typically happens outside of an application UI.
 This library is focused on Create, Read, Update, and Delete (CRUD) operations on native and custom data to and from the local database.
-Syncing the local database to and from a remote database in the background is a totally different story altogether :grin:
+Syncing the local database to and from a remote database in the background is a totally different story altogether.

-> For more info, read [Integrate custom data](./../customdata/integrate-custom-data.md).
+> ℹ️ For more info, read [Integrate custom data](./../customdata/integrate-custom-data.md).

 [google-contacts]: https://play.google.com/store/apps/details?id=com.google.android.contacts